aide-examples/.github/profile/README.md

 Our mission is to explore the intersection of AI and software engineering, providing practical examples for educational purpose.

 All project repositories were built in co-operation with AI agents (mainly *Anthropic Claude Monet*).
-Less than 2% of the documentation and code was manually crafted.
+Less than 2% of the documentation and code were manually crafted.

 ---